Key to Understanding! NOT Getting in Over Your Head!

 Heb 6:1 Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God,

-Paul in this verse written to the church, informs them that there are many basic things that they should be moving beyond.
+Paul in this verse written to the church, informs them that there are many basic things that we should be moving beyond.
 God describes to us a process of growth as well as the goal of spiritual maturity.
 “Perfection” is just a word that means to become mature.
-Not a child anymore, not acting like a child, not dressing like a child, not doing childish things.
+Not a child anymore, not acting like a child, not dressing like a child and not doing childish things.
 The process of spiritual growth is patterned after natural growth.
-Eating properly and getting spiritual exercise will go a long way to helping you grow spiritually.
+Eating properly and getting spiritual exercise will go a long way to helping us grow spiritually.